NeptuneMagicSauce/CatPi/README.md

   -> use the default maximum that is quite smooth give more screen space to the Delay dial: is it smooth now?
 - translate all labels to french
+- labels Delay and Remaining: bigger? but where!